ananthakumaran/paisa/docs/reference/providers/cn-okx.md

 ## Pagination & limits

-The provider walks the OKX `before` cursor 100 candles at a time and stops when an empty page is returned.
-There is also a hard upper bound of 100 pages (~27 years of daily data) to guarantee termination if the upstream returns degenerate responses.
+The provider walks the OKX `after` cursor backwards in time, 100 candles at a time, and stops when an empty page is returned.
+(Per the OKX v5 contract, `after=<ts_ms>` returns candles strictly older than the given timestamp; `before=<ts_ms>` would walk forward — the wrong direction for backfill.)
+There is also a hard upper bound of 100 pages (~27 years of daily data) and a stalled-cursor guard to guarantee termination if the upstream returns degenerate responses.

+## Date / timezone

+Crypto markets trade 24/7 and OKX's daily candle boundary is **UTC midnight**.
+The stored `Price.Date` is anchored in UTC so the calendar day does not drift under negative timezones.

 ## Example transaction